hyeongyu-kim/Buffer_TTA/README.md

 # Buffer layers for Test-Time Adaptation

-This is the official public repository for the **NeurIPS 2025** paper *Buffer Layers for Test-Time Adaptation*.
+This is the official public repository for the **NeurIPS 2025** paper *"Buffer Layers for Test-Time Adaptation"*.

 [arxiv link](https://arxiv.org/abs/2510.21271)